 Wednesday, October 03, 2001

-New York City will be giving a piece of the World Trade Center to each family who lost someone in the terrorist attack.
+New York, NY —New York City will be giving a piece of the World Trade Center to each family who lost someone in the terrorist attack.